pratham18sri/Crime-Record-Management/docs/Backend/middleware/auth.middleware.md

 ## Description

-This middleware provides authentication and authorization functionalities for a Node.js application, specifically using JWTs (JSON Web Tokens) to verify user sessions.
+This middleware provides authentication and authorization functionalities for a Node.js application, specifically using JSON Web Tokens (JWT) and user roles.
 It handles token verification, user retrieval, and role-based access control.

 ## How to Use

-1.  **Installation:**
+### Installation

-    No specific installation steps are needed, as this is a middleware for an existing Node.js project.
-Ensure that `jsonwebtoken` is installed:
+No specific installation is needed; this is middleware for an existing application.

-    ```bash
-    npm install jsonwebtoken
+### Usage

+1.  **Import:**

+    ```javascript
+    import { authenticate, requirePolice } from './auth.middleware.js';
     ```

-2.  **Usage:**
+2.  **Usage in routes:**

-    Import and use the `authenticate` middleware to protect routes that require user authentication.
-Use `requirePolice` middleware for routes that only allow access to users with 'police' role.

     ```javascript
-    import express from 'express';
-    import { authenticate, requirePolice } from './auth.middleware.js';

-    const app = express();

-    // Protected route requiring authentication
+    // Example usage for protected routes
     app.get('/profile', authenticate, (req, res) => {
       res.json({ user: req.user });
     });

-    // Protected route requiring police role
+    // Example usage for police-only routes
     app.get('/police-only', authenticate, requirePolice, (req, res) => {
       res.json({ message: 'Police access granted' });
     });